folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 4. Click **Confirm.** A confirmation message appears and the transfer transaction is complete.

+## Deleting a budget

+Note: Financial structure records cannot be deleted if they have other records assigned to them.
+Budgets cannot be deleted once they have any type of transaction other than Allocation transactions against them.

+1. [Find the budget](#viewing-budget-details) you want to delete and select it.
+2. In the **Budget details** window, click **Actions > Delete.**
+3. Click **Delete** in the confirmation window.
+A confirmation message appears and the budget is deleted.

-## Viewing budget transactions
+## Viewing transactions for a current budget

-To view a list of all transactions for a budget, follow these steps:
+There are two methods to view a list of all transactions for a budget:

-1. Find the budget with the transactions you want to view and select it.
+1. From a fund: [Find the fund](#searching-for-a-fiscal-year-ledger-group-or-fund) for which you want to view transactions and select it to open the fund details pane.
+Click **Actions > View transactions for current budget.**
-2. In the **budget details** window, under **Transactions**, click **View transactions**.
-The budget transactions window appears and all transactions display in the Transactions pane.
-Click the column name to sort by that column.
+2. From a budget: [Find the budget](#viewing-budget-details)  for which you want to view transactions and select it.
+In the **Budget details** window, under **Transactions**, click **View transactions**.
+The budget transactions window opens listing all transactions.

-Once you view budget transactions, the following information appears in the Transactions pane:

-*   **Transaction date.** Date of the transaction.
-*   **Type.** Transaction type: Allocation, Credit Encumbrance, Payment, Pending Payment, or Transfer.
-*   **Amount.** Amount for the transaction.
-Negative values are in parentheses.
-*   **From.** Fund code of the fund from which a transfer was made into the budget.
-*   **To.** Fund code of the fund to which a transfer was made from the budget.
-*   **Source.** Invoice, PO Line, or User.
-*   **Tags.** Any tags associated with the transaction.

-To view additional information about a transaction, click the transaction to view it.
-The **Allocation** pane opens with details.
-The **Source** field contains a link to the order or invoice that generated encumbrance or payment transactions.

 ### Searching for budget transactions

-You can search and filter within the list of transactions by type, source, tags, and/or expense class.
-To search by amount, enter a numeric value search term into the box.

-1. Find the budget with the transactions you want to view and select it.
-2. In the **budget details** window, under **Transactions**, click **View transactions**.
+To search budget transactions, follow these steps:

-3. In the **budget transactions** window, in the **Search & Filter** pane, enter a numeric value into the box and click **Search**.
+1. To search budget transactions by amount, in the **Transactions** window **Search & Filter** pane, enter a numeric value into the search box and click **Search**.
+A list of transactions containing the amount value entered is returned.
-4. Optional: Filter results by Type, Source, Tags, or Expense class.
+2. To filter results by Type, Source, Tags, or Expense class.
 See below for more information on the filters.
 Your results display in the Transactions pane.

 #### Type